mastcu/SerialEM/ReadMe.txt

 SerialEM is currently developed in Visual Studio 2015 with the v140_xp platform toolset so that it can still run on XP SP3, but it includes a pure v140 configuration as well.
-Using the v140_xp configuration requires the Windows 7.1A Platform SDK (and possibly a corresponding version of Visual Studio).
+Using the v140_xp configuration requires the Windows 7.1A Platform SDK, but at least when installing VS 2015, there is an option to supportthis toolset which takes care of the dependencies.
 Beware: the first time that you open the solution in a higher version of Visual Studio, it will want to upgrade the project to use the current toolset on all configurations.
 Just cancel this message, then adjust the platform toolset for the v140 configuration.